-Simple, composable primitives for innovation in storage applications and markets.
+Simple, composable primitives for efficiency and innovation in storage applications and markets.

 @Alex North @Kubuxu and the

 - Enable the development of alternative, fully-capable storage/data applications, including deal markets, including by third parties

 - Support heterogenous storage application features, implementations and policies

 - Guide standards for interoperable and application primitives and derivatives

 - Improve support for Filecoin Plus incentivised storage, as well as alternative storage incentive schemes

 With a well-conceived architecture, we should be able to:

 - Develop a range of new on-chain storage applications competing on dimensions like efficiency (e.g. L2s), matching (see wish list), features (e.g perpetual deals, transfer), payments (e.g. incremental), governance